-Something strong and sharp and invisible suddenly slammed into Abby and she cried out in surprise and pain, her body jerking violently to one side.
-Blood welled under her armor, running slick and warm down her left side, and her vision wavered briefly with the agony.
-At that moment the thing appeared, revealed out of nothing right next to her, its jagged, hooked blade stuck in Abby’s side, wet with Abby’s blood.
+Something strong and sharp and invisible slammed into Abby and she cried out in surprise and pain, her body jerking violently to one side.
+Blood welled under her armor, running slick and warm down her left side, and her vision wavered briefly.
+At that moment the thing appeared, revealed out of nothing right next to her, its jagged, hooked blade stuck in the warrior’s side.

 It was immense: eleven feet tall, at least, and monstrous to look upon.
-A long-snouted and sharp-toothed head like a skull surmounted the lean, muscled, bipedal figure that towered over the party.
+A long-snouted and sharp-toothed head like a skull surmounted the lean, muscled, bipedal figure.
 The thing had hollow, unblinking, red-rimmed eyes of malign and hungry gaze, and its body was draped in filthy grave wrappings at the feet, wrists, and loin.
-It smelled of old bone marrow.
+The odor of old bone marrow emanated thick and syrupy.
 What Abby had first thought was a weapon was actually one of the horror’s six serrated claws, each a sword’s length.

-Rahab’s eyes widened in recognition.
+Rahab’s eyes widened.
 A barghest, and it has shed its skin.
-Oh, this is very bad.5
+Oh, this is very bad.
+5

-Kara hurled a shock bomb at the thing and scored a hit, causing some damage, but more importantly the electrical burst briefly dazzled the monster, momentarily diminishing its ability to successfully see targets.
+Kara hurled a shock bomb and scored a hit, causing some damage, but more importantly the electrical burst briefly dazzled the monster.
 Abby swung her sword, but the horror’s claw was still lodged painfully in her side and a wave of nausea came over her; despite her proximity the warrior failed to land her blade.

 Rahab cast a spell and an airburst of glittering pinpoints, like diamond dust drifting through sunlight, rained down on the barghest’s eyes.
-A howl went up from the thing and it ripped its claw free of Abby’s body as it stumbled back a step, shaking its long skull, rubbing the back of its hands against its eye sockets to no avail.
-The thing went blind.6 Gloriana shouted a mystic command,7 and four or five spirits manifested as phantasmal mouths above her shoulders mutely mirroring the movement of her own mouth.
+A howl went up from the thing and it ripped its claw free of Abby’s body as it stumbled back a step, shaking its long skull as it went blind.6 Gloriana shouted a mystic command,7 and four or five spirits manifested as phantasmal mouths above her shoulders mutely mirroring the movement of her own.

-“Halt!” the oracle shouted, but the horror, though blinded, still possessed a formidable Hell-spawned will and the compulsion had no effect.
+“Halt!” the oracle shouted, but the horror, though blind, still possessed a formidable Hell-spawned will and the compulsion had no effect.

-In sightless fury the barghest slashed the air with wild swings of scythe-like claws, but it could not see to strike, and the sparkling nimbus of dust that coated the thing prevented it from turning fully invisible and regaining the advantage.
-Abby ducked away from the claws.
+In fury the barghest slashed the air with wild swings of scythe-like claws, but it could not see to strike, and the sparkling nimbus of dust prevented it from turning invisible and regaining advantage.
+Abby ducked away.

-Like a violent lightning drumbeat keeping time Kara threw a third shock bomb, alternating hands and issuing another galvanic blast upon the horror.
-The monster jerked erratically under the successive bomb blasts, and Rahab added to the strange dance by firing another caustic dart straight into the thing.
-Acrid smoke mingled with the burning-hair smell in the room, making the atmosphere doubly oppressive, but the damage to the monster was accumulating as parts of its form were torn away.
-This time, however, Abby’s attacks missed catastrophically, her muscles greatly reduced from the shadows draining power, though she did manage to retain her grip on sword and shield.
-Once more Gloriana attempted a charismatic command of magic, and once more it failed.
+Like a lightning drumbeat keeping time the alchemist threw a third shock bomb, alternating hands and issuing another galvanic blast upon the horror.
+The monster jerked erratically under successive bomb blasts, and the wizard added to the strange dance by firing another caustic dart straight into the thing.
+Acrid smoke mingled with the burning-hair odor in the room as the damage to the monster accumulated.
+This time, however, the warrior’s attacks missed catastrophically, her muscles greatly reduced from the shadows draining power, though she did manage to retain her grip on sword and shield.
+Once more the oracle attempted a charismatic command of magic, and once more it failed.
 By now the barghest had shaken off the blinding effect of Rahab’s spell, but it still could not capitalize on invisibility.
 It raked claws at Abby, missed, nearly stumbled into the room’s firepit, and barely recovered with a backhand swipe that slashed across the warrior’s legs.
 Abby gritted her teeth against the pain.

-For a fourth time Kara pitched a shock bomb into the monster, precisely shattering the grenadoe upon its throat for another vital hit.
-The conjurer, too, had found his target, speeding a third acid dart that bored into the horror’s torso like a drill coring ice.
+For a fourth time Kara pitched a bomb into the monster, precisely shattering the grenado upon its throat for another vital hit.
+Rahab, too, found his target, speeding a third acid dart that bored into the horror’s torso like a drill coring ice.
 Abby fumbled another sword stroke, but managed to hit with her shield, though the magical toughness of the barghest shrugged off the blow as if it was nothing.
-Gloriana now brought her morningstar to bear, but like the warrior, she, too, was weakened from the shadows’ attacks, and could not make her strike land.
+Gloriana now brought her morningstar to bear, but like the warrior, she, too, was weak from the shadows’ attacks, and could not make her strike land.

-The feeding had not gone at all as the horror had anticipated.
-It tried a new tactic, crossing its serrated claws in front of its chest and casting a nefarious charm against the sword-bearing woman before it.
+The feeding had not gone as the barghest had anticipated.
+It tried a new tactic, crossing serrated claws in front of its chest and casting a nefarious charm against the sword-bearer.

 “Kill that one,” rasped a voice like sand against brass.
 Unblinking eyes turned their gaze to indicate Kara.
 Abby felt a strange, heavy compulsion descend upon her, a suggestion almost off-handed, an enticing desire to act in support of a friend in need.
-But then her survivor’s mind broke through the magic.
-The warrior shook her head.
+But then her survivor’s mind broke through the magic, and the warrior shook her head.

-“Kill you,” she whispered through her pain in reply.
-For a moment the towering thing and Abby locked gazes, and in the opening Kara overhanded a final bomb that was the horror’s ruin.
-There was a sudden buzzing flash, a low moan, and the barghest crumpled under its own great weight.8 Abby fell to her knees and a curtain of blood poured out from under her armor, running red down her side.
+“Kill you,” she whispered through her pain.
+For a moment the towering thing and Abby locked gazes, and in the opening the alchemist overhanded a final bomb that was the horror’s ruin.
+There was a sudden buzzing flash, a low moan, and the barghest crumpled under its own great weight.8 Abby fell to her knees and a curtain of blood poured from under her armor, running red down her side.

 “I’m alright,” Abby said with labored breath.

-“Except you’re not,” the oracle replied pointedly, kneeling to take a look at the warrior’s wounds.
+“Except you’re not,” the oracle replied, kneeling to take a look at the warrior’s wounds.
 The horror had inflicted significant damage.
-It required five uses of the magic healing wand to restore Abby to fitness.
-When Gloriana finally helped Abby stand, the warrior was hale, though still weak.
+It required five uses of the healing wand to restore Abby to fitness.
+When Gloriana finally helped the warrior stand, Abby was hale, though still weak.
 She looked at the others.

 “What did we just fight?”

-“A barghest,” Rahab answered, “and an old one, judging by its size and appearance.
+“A barghest,” answered Rahab, “and an old one, judging by its size and appearance.
 I think this was the whispering beast to which the war room notes referred, and I think this room was its prison.”
-The conjurer stood looking at the fallen monster.
-He felt wonder that the party had triumphed so handily, and he also felt the thrill of power from that triumph.
+The conjurer looked at the fallen monster, thrilling that the party had triumphed.
 It was intoxicating.